slindile24/todo-cli/README.md

 - 📋 View all, completed, or pending tasks
 - ✅ Mark tasks as completed
 - ❌ Delete tasks
-- 💾 Save and load tasks from a local database (JSON file)
+- 💾 Save and load tasks from a local database

 ---